Nick Franklin: Milwaukee Brewers

 Franklin was claimed off waivers by the Milwaukee Brewers on April 5, 2017.
 On June 27, he was designated for assignment by the Brewers.

 Los Angeles Angels

 On June 30, 2017, Franklin was traded to the Los Angeles Angels in exchange for cash considerations or a player to be named later.
 In 13 games for the Angels, he went 3–for–24 (.125) with two RBI and five walks.
 On July 29, Franklin was designated for assignment following the promotion of Troy Scribner.
 He cleared waivers and was sent outright to the Triple–A Salt Lake Bees on July 31.
 Franklin played in only three games for Salt Lake, and elected free agency following the season on November 6.

 Milwaukee Brewers (second stint)

 On February 15, 2018, Franklin signed a minor league contract with the Milwaukee Brewers.
-Franklin was called up in early May but after two at bats, he missed the entire season with a quad injury.
-He elected free agency on October 23, 2018.
+Franklin was called up in early May but after two at-bats, he was forced miss the remainder of the season due to a quad injury.
+He elected free agency on October 23.